Nikko (Nikkō City) Trip - Travel Guide 1–2 days in nature

 Edo Wonderland takes you back to the Edo period

-After exploring the open-air museum, we got hungry and decided to eat at the on-site restaurant.
-There we had Edo Miso Dipping Soba—for 1,000 Yen per dish, but in my opinion a bit pricey for just soba with wasabi and scallions.
+Hungry after exploring the open-air museum, we decided to eat at the on-site restaurant.
+There was Edo Miso Dipping Soba—for 1,000 yen per dish, a bit pricey in my opinion for just a bit of soba with wasabi and green onions.

 Soba at Edo Wonderland open-air museum